Calibration settings for Kaijo data

-This page describes the settings, necessary to an Echoview calculation, on the Calibration page of the Variable Properties dialog box for acoustic variables derived from Kaijo data files.
+This page describes the settings, necessary to an Echoview calculation, on the Calibration page of the Variable Properties dialog box for acoustic variables derived from Sonic data files.

 Quantitative calculation/analysis requires calibrated data which is achieved using correct calibration setting values (rather than default values).
 An ECS file enables you to modify calibration settings for variables in a fileset.

-The following settings are available for Kaijo raw variables:
+The following settings are available for Sonic raw variables:

 Setting